-Employees who need CFRA leave for planned medical treatment for the employee or family member may be temporarily reassigned to similar positions that can better accommodate their schedules (with equivalent pay and benefits).
+Employees who need CFRA leave for planned medical treatment for an employee or family member may be temporarily reassigned to similar positions that can better accommodate their schedules (with equivalent pay and benefits).
 Transfer to an alternative position includes altering an existing job to accommodate the employee’s need for intermittent leave or reduced work schedule and must comply with any applicable collective bargaining agreement or employer leave policy, the Fair Employment and Housing Act, and any other applicable state or federal law.
-The employer must not transfer the employee to an alternative position to discourage the employee from taking leave or otherwise to create a hardship for the employee.
+The employer must not transfer the employee to an alternative position to discourage the employee from taking leave or otherwise create a hardship for the employee.

 The minimum duration of intermittent leave for baby bonding is two weeks for CFRA leave.
-However, you must grant a request of less than two weeks’ duration on any two occasions and may grant requests for additional occasions of leave lasting less than two weeks.
+However, you must grant a request of fewer than two weeks’ duration on any two occasions and may grant requests for additional occasions of leave lasting less than two weeks.

 Employers are allowed to request certification from a health care provider for CFRA leaves due to the employee’s own serious health condition or that of a family member.

-The employer may require that the employee provide any certification within no less than 15 calendar days of its request for certification, unless it is not practicable for the employee to comply despite the employee’s good faith efforts.
+The employer may require that the employee provide any certification within no less than 15 calendar days of its request for certification unless it is not practicable for the employee to comply despite the employee’s good faith efforts.
 This means that, in some cases, the leave may begin before the employer receives the certification.

 Absent extenuating circumstances, such as the health care provider being unavailable, failure to return the certification in a timely manner can result in denial of CFRA protections following the expiration of the 15-day time period until a sufficient certification is provided.
 Additional time may be permitted in some circumstances.